meshery/meshery/docs/pages/extensibility/providers.md

 **Type:** Full Page
 Description:

+The Provider package is unzipped into Meshery server filesystem under `/app/provider-pkg/<package-name>`.

+Remote Providers must fulfill the following endpoints:

+1. `/login` - return valid token
+1. `/logout` - invalidating token
+1. `/capabilities` - return capabilities.json

+## UI Extension Points

+All UI extensions will be hosted under the endpoint <mesheryserver:port/provider>

+### UserPrefs

+The UserPrefs extension point expects and loads a component to be displayed into /userpreferences page.

+### Navigator

+The Navigator extension point loads a set of menu items to be displayed in the menu bar on the left hand side of the Meshery UI.

-### Capabilities Endpoint Example
+## Capabilities Endpoint Example

+Meshery Seerver will proxy all requests to remote provider endpoints.
+Endpoints are dynamically determined and identified in the "capabilities" section of the `/capabilities` endpoint.
 Providers as an object have the following attributes (this must be returned as a response to `/capabilities` endpoint):

 ```json
 {